aaroncthompson/discordstuffv2/README.md

 When users click "Interested" in the Event, the bot will assign them the role, and when users interact again with the Event to mark that they are no longer interested, the bot will remove the role.

-When the Event ends, all users with the role will be individually added to the text channel, the role will be deleted, and information regarding the Event will be removed from the datastore.
+When the Event ends, all users with the role will be individually added to the text channel and the role will be deleted to avoid Discord's hard limit of 250 roles per server.
+Information regarding the Event will be removed from the datastore - the Event is considered to no longer be managed by the bot.

 In a prior version, the bot would detect changes to the Event and update the channel accordingly - however, due to Discord's limitations on channel renaming, this functionality was removed.